How to Use Parallax SDK (ParallaxAPIs) in 2026

 )

-A note on proxies: The SDK supports proxies at two levels.
+A note on proxies: The Parallax SDK supports proxies at two levels.
 The proxy parameter in SDKConfig routes SDK API requests through a proxy.
 When generating cookies or tokens, you can pass a separate proxy parameter to the task itself—this is the proxy that will be used for the actual bypass operation.

 Python: